Bias, Flats, Darks, Darkflats

 Procedure for capturing bias-frames:

-After stretching (stretching the tone value curve), the individual pixels show the typical different gray levels, which only contain the offset and the readout noise.
-The averaged value is then the offset.
+After stretching (stretching the tone curve), the individual pixels display the typical range of gray levels, which consist solely of the offset value and readout noise.
+After stacking, the bias-frames contain the offset value along with the averaged readout noise.

 Dark-Frame